brianm/activemq-atlas/README.md

 And you should get a message telling you that it works.
 Play around with it and have fun!

+When you are finished playing, you can tear down the servers that were set up with:

+    $ atlas destroy

+When you want to play again you can go in and start them via
+<code>atlas update</code> again.
+Do the work from the same directory
+as it stores state (like your AWS access credentials)
+<code>.atlas/</code>.

 Notes:

 * ActiveMQ is installed under <code>/opt/activemq</code>